dzhdmitry/backbone-viewport/README.md

 });
 ```

-Router must be extended to use `Collection` and set `routes` nad handlers.
-Refer [Backbone.Router.extend](http://backbonejs.org/#Router-routes) for routing syntax.
+Router must be extended to use `Collection` and set `routes` and handlers.
+Refer [Backbone.Router.routes](http://backbonejs.org/#Router-routes) for routing syntax.

 ```javascript
 var Router = SPA.Router.extend({